zderival/FoodMaster/LOAD_TESTING.md

 - `/recommendations` is fast (~10ms) for users with no data, but inherently expensive (~2s) on a cold cache due to an uncached Spoonacular `similar` lookup plus per-recipe cache misses.
 - Concurrent load against `/recommendations` exposed a genuine gap in error handling: an unhandled third-party `429` was surfacing as an opaque `500`.
 Fixed with a dedicated `HttpClientErrorException` handler returning a proper `503`, verified with a clean ~12,000-request re-run at 0.00% failure.
 - Testing volume from this session was high enough to trigger real Spoonacular API rate limiting, confirmed by an official notification — a natural and honest stopping point for this round of testing, and a reminder that `/recommendations`' uncached `similar` call is a meaningful dependency on third-party rate limits worth addressing further (e.g., adding caching to that call) in future work.
+- The Gemini LLM fallback provides a measured **~98% reduction** in response time on cache hit (22.2s → 568ms), closely matching (and now empirically validating) the project's original manually-tested claim.
+- Load testing this path surfaced and led to the fix of **two related `NullPointerException` bugs** — one in `RecipeService.generateRecipes`, and a more subtle one in `LLMCacheKeyGenerator`, which executes as part of Spring's caching proxy before the annotated method's body ever runs.
+- Concurrent load testing of this endpoint was attempted but is not conclusive, having been interrupted by Gemini's real daily API quota — a known limitation of testing against a free/dev-tier third-party LLM API, consistent with the Spoonacular rate-limiting encountered during earlier testing.